LinuxBeaver/LinuxBeaver/README.md

 https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/GEGL-Effects-Continual-Experimental-update
   ![image preview](effects4.png )

-  This filter also ships with GEGL Inner Glow and GEGL Bevel which are useful operations on their own.
+  This filter also ships with GEGL Inner Glow and GEGL Bevel and Glass on Text which are useful operations on their own.

 ## 2. Custom Bevel
-#BECAUSE OF YOUR CARE AND SUPPORT A SPECIAL BRANCH OF CUSTOM BEVEL IS NOW ACCEPTED IN GIMP 3 AND WILL BE IN FUTURE 2.99 BUILDS - (JUNE 15 2023)
+BECAUSE OF YOUR CARE AND SUPPORT A SPECIAL BRANCH OF CUSTOM BEVEL IS NOW ACCEPTED IN GIMP 3 AND IS CALLED CHAMFER https://github.com/LinuxBeaver/GEGL-Custom-Bevel
-https://github.com/LinuxBeaver/GEGL-Custom-Bevel
   ![image preview](framed_GEGL3.png )